deft-ui/deft/README.md

 * Unified JavaScript engine and rendering engine
 * Support React/Vue/Solid or any framework that supports custom render

+# Limits

+* Not all CSS properties are supported, see [documentation](https://deft-ui.github.io/styles/properties/) for more details.
+* Accessibility is not yet available.
+* JavaScript debugger is not yet available.

 # Component Gallery

 <img width="400" src="https://github.com/deft-ui/deft/blob/main/snapshots/gallery.png?raw=true" />